webgio/dattilosauro/specs_summary.md

 Specifications
 ==============

-- the welcome page should show a list of available text to practice typing
+- the welcome page should show a list of available text excerpts to practice typing
 - clicking on a text title should lead to the typing gym for that text
 - the typing gym for a text
   - the user can view the text excerpt